google/deepvariant/docs/deepvariant-training-case-study.md

-We demonstrated that by training on 1 replicate of BGISEQ-500 whole genome data (everything except for chromosome 20-22), we can significantly improve the accuracy comparing to the WGS model as a baseline: Indel F1 94.39% --> 98.28%;
+We demonstrated that by training on 1 replicate of BGISEQ-500 whole genome data (everything except for chromosome 20-22), we can significantly improve the accuracy comparing to the WGS model as a baseline:
+Indel F1 94.1866% --> 97.9979%;
-SNP F1: 99.85% --> 99.90%.
+SNP F1: 99.8588% --> 99.9011%.

-Training for 50k steps took about 1.5 hours on Cloud TPU.
+Training for 50k steps took about 1.5 hours on 1 GPU.
+Currently we cannot train on multiple GPUs.

 This tutorial is meant as an example for training; all the other processing in this tutorial were done serially with no pipeline optimization.

 ## Request a machine

-Any sufficiently capable machine will do.
-For this case study, we used a 64-core non-preemptible instance with 128GiB and no GPU.
+For this case study, we use a [GPU machine] with 16 vCPUs.

-Here is an example on how to get a [CPU machine].

 Set the variables: